tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/购买指南/带宽上移账户计费说明_intl_en.md

 Private network CLB is free of charge, while public network CLB is charged for instance fees and public network fees.
 If you purchase a CLB instance under a bill-by-IP account, two billing modes are supported: monthly subscription and pay-as-you-go.

 ## Monthly Subscription
+>?
+Monthly subscription is currently in beta.
+If you wish to use this billing option, please [contact sales](https://intl.cloud.tencent.com/contact-sales).
+>
 Monthly subscription is prepaid.
 You need to pay for one or multiple months or even years in advance.
 This billing mode is applicable to long-term businesses with stable peak traffic.
 The public network fees of a monthly subscription CLB instance only supports bill-by-bandwidth, and the monthly bandwidth is cheaper than the hourly bandwidth.
 If you need to use CLB in the long run, we recommend purchasing the monthly subscription CLB instance.

->?This feature is currently in beta test.
-To use it, please [contact sales](https://intl.cloud.tencent.com/contact-sales).

 ### Billing Cycle
 You need to pay for the total purchased duration (in months) in advance.